maestro-os/kern-profile/README.md

-This tool allows to profile the CPU usage of the a Rust kernel running in QEMU, using flamegraphs.
+This tool allows to profile the CPU usage of a Rust kernel running in QEMU, using flamegraphs.

 It works by sampling the execution of the code at a given rate.
 For each sample, the plugin collects the current callstack of the code being executed.